 \subsection{RAG}

-Retrieval augmented generation grounds LLMs in external knowledge, but chunk level semantic search can be brittle and inefficient for large, heterogeneous, or structured corpora \cite{lewisRetrievalAugmentedGenerationKnowledgeIntensive2021}.
+Retrieval augmented generation grounds LLMs in external knowledge, but chunk level semantic search can be brittle and inefficient for large, heterogeneous, or structured corpora \cite{lewis2020retrieval}.
 Graph-based RAG has therefore emerged to introduce structure for more informed retrieval.

-\paragraph{Graph-based RAG.} GraphRAG constructs a graph structured index of external knowledge and performs query time retrieval over the graph, improving question focused access to large scale corpora \cite{edgeLocalGlobalGraph2024}.
+\paragraph{Graph-based RAG.} GraphRAG constructs a graph structured index of external knowledge and performs query time retrieval over the graph, improving question focused access to large-scale corpora \cite{edgeLocalGlobalGraph2024}.
 Building on this paradigm, later work studies richer selection mechanisms over structured graph.
 Agent driven retrieval explores the search space iteratively \cite{ravuruAgenticRetrievalAugmentedGeneration2024}.
-Critic guided or winnowing style methods prune weak contexts after retrieval \cite{dongRAGCriticLeveragingAutomated,wangSeparateWheatChaff2025}.
-Others learn relevance scores for nodes, subgraphs, or reasoning paths, often with graph neural networks \cite{liuKnowledgeGraphRetrievalAugmented2025}.
-Representation extensions include hypergraphs for higher order relations \cite{luoHyperGraphRAGRetrievalAugmentedGeneration} and graph foundation models for retrieval and reranking \cite{wangRAG4GFMBridgingKnowledge}.
+Critic-guided or winnowing style methods prune weak contexts after retrieval \cite{dong2025ragcritic,wangSeparateWheatChaff2025a}.
+Others learn relevance scores for nodes, subgraphs, or reasoning paths, often with graph neural networks \cite{liu2025colm}.
+Representation extensions include hypergraphs for higher order relations \cite{luo2025hypergraphrag} and graph foundation models for retrieval and reranking \cite{wang2025rag4gfm}.